-With the fall 2019 groundbreaking of the Michigan State University medical innovation building, Health Innovation Partners – a real estate development joint venture between MB Real Estate, Walsh Construction/Walsh Investors and Rockford Construction – and MSU will set the stage for a new era of medical innovation in Grand Rapids.
+With the fall 2019 groundbreaking of the Doug Meijer Medical medical Innovation Building, Michigan State University and Health Innovation Partners – a real estate development joint venture between MB Real Estate, Walsh Construction/Walsh Investors and Rockford Construction – set the stage for a new era of medical innovation in Grand Rapids.

-The 211,000-square-foot eight-story facility will be part of an expanding university-led research and innovation park that began with the opening of the Michigan State University Grand Rapids Research Center in 2017 and now anchors the city’s Medical Mile.
+The 205,000-sq.-ft. seven-story facility will be part of an expanding university-led Innovation Park that began with the opening of the MSU Grand Rapids Research Center in 2017 and now anchors the city’s Medical Mile.

-Once open in late 2021, this new medical innovation building will be home to a mix of industry and health care partners eager to tap into research, patient care and education underway at the innovation park, at the neighboring Michigan State University College of Human Medicine and at a network of clinical providers statewide.
+Opened in 2022, the Medical Innovation Building will house to a mix of industry and health care partners eager to tap into research, patient care and education underway at the innovation park, at the neighboring Michigan State University College of Human Medicine and at a network of clinical providers statewide.

 A bioinformatics core built on research

 Research is the foundation for the concept.
-The MSU Grand Rapids Research Center currently houses nearly 175 research faculty and staff – 28 principal investigators and their teams, with future capacity for 44 teams – working on research into Alzheimer’s and Parkinson’s diseases, women’s health issues, autism, pediatric cancers, inflammation, transplantation and genetics.
+Upon its opening, the MSU Grand Rapids Research Center housed nearly 175 research faculty and staff – 28 principal investigators and their teams, with future capacity for 44 teams – working on research into Alzheimer’s and Parkinson’s diseases, women’s health issues, autism, pediatric cancers, inflammation, transplantation and genetics.

-Norman J. Beauchamp Jr., MD, MHS, dean of the MSU College of Human Medicine and associate provost and assistant vice president for health affairs at MSU, points to a by-product of this research – big data – as a key driver in attracting tenants to the new facility.
+Norman J. Beauchamp Jr., MD, MHS, is Michigan State University's executive vice president for health services.
+Prior to that, he served as dean of the MSU College of Human Medicine, headquartered in Grand Rapids, and associate provost and assistant vice president for health affairs at MSU.

 In part two, we take a closer look at some of the tenants that will populate the facility and drive discovery, improve patient outcomes, enhance access to care, lower costs and speed cures.

-Entities eyeing the innovation park range from multinational OEMs to West Michigan-based manufacturers to a local start-up that has attracted a German physician with a novel approach to cancer diagnostics and treatment.
+Entities eyeing Innovation Park range from multinational OEMs to West Michigan-based manufacturers to a local start-up that has attracted a German physician with a novel approach to cancer diagnostics and treatment.

 A group picture of the Grand Rapids Research Center team that currently houses nearly 175 research faculty and staff– 28 principal investigators and their teams, with future capacity for 44 teams – working on research into Alzheimer’s and Parkinson’s diseases, women’s health issues, autism, pediatric cancers, inflammation, transplantation and genetics.